jazfeijoo/jazfeijoo/README.md

 ## ⚡ Fun facts
 * I'm a first-gen American so my first language is Spanish 🇪🇨
 * I ran the New York City Marathon in 2016 with only 2 months notice to train 😅 🏃‍
-* I stay active with hot yoga and boxing 🧘
+* I like to stay active with hot yoga and boxing 🧘
 * Sudoku is my favorite puzzle game (highest score on 'extreme' is 4:47!) 🔢
 * My favorite genres to read are magical realism and philosophy ✨